Make this beautiful 11″ x 14″ Thanksgiving Wall Decoration from scrap fabric!

 - Place your fused fabric square in the upper left-hand corner of your cutting mat (fabric side down).

-- Use a brayer to make sure your fabric is firmly adhered to the mat.
+- Use a brayer to make sure your fabric firmly adheres to the mat.

 - Set to “Bonded Fabric” or “burlap” with “Default” pressure.
 I recommend doing a test on your machine first to make sure you have the right settings.